Abhi-256/Portfolio-Abhishek-Kakulavarapu/README.md

 This repository serves as my portfolio of Power BI dashboards that I have created.
 Each dashboard demonstrates my skills and expertise in data visualization using Power BI.

-The full descriptionof each dashboard will be added soon.
+The full description of each dashboard will be added soon.
 (Sorry for the inconvenience.
 I'm still owrking on the documentation part)

 **About Me**
 I am a highly skilled and motivated data analyst with extensive experience in the industry.
 My expertise lies in generating insightful reports and providing data-driven insights to stakeholders that help organizations make informed decisions.